reeyan-afzal/reeyan-afzal/README.md

 ### About Me:

 I'm a passionate data scientist with a knack for predictive analytics, specializing in recurrent neural networks (RNN), LSTM, and LLMs.
-Additionally, I have a strong foundation in classical machine learning and possess the requisite mathematical prowess with 1+ year experience in Python. 我也学了中文已经差不多三年半了
+Additionally, I have a strong foundation in classical machine learning and possess the requisite mathematical prowess with 1+ years of experience in Python and SQL. 我也学了中文已经差不多三年半了
 <h4 align="center">CONNECT WITH ME</h4>
 <table align="center">
   <tr>